snotskie/ttrpg/md/index.md

 **Revenge:** When you become Muddled, you may immediately perform a Contest as an Attacker against the character that Muddled you, as though this Contest were a Side Action, even if you or the Defender have already acted this round.

-**Shield vs. $X$:** When you succeed a Home Stat Check during an Endeavor, you may have you and your allies receive Resistance vs. $X$ for a number of rounds equal to the number of spaces you moved forward as a result of the Check, to a maximum of $3$ rounds.
+**Shield vs. $X$:** When you succeed a Home Check during an Endeavor, you may have you and your allies receive Resistance vs. $X$ for a number of rounds equal to the number of spaces you moved forward as a result of the Check, to a maximum of $3$ rounds.
 Then this ability cannot be activated again until you spend ② to recharge it.

 **Flatten:** When you succeed a Hand Contest against an opponent during an Endeavor, you may have that opponent move backwards a number of spaces equal to the number of spaces you moved forward as a result of the Contest.
 Then this ability cannot be activated again until you spend ③ to recharge it.